Devanshgoel-123/pooka-finance-app/README.md

-Here’s an improved version of your `README.md` for **PookaFinance** that presents the project in a more polished, informative, and developer-friendly format:

----

 # 🦊 PookaFinance

 **PookaFinance** is a modern Web3 **Perpetual Trading Platform** that enables users to trade crypto assets across chains with ease.
 Built with **Next.js** and **Sass**, it features wallet integration, seamless UI, and powerful state management to offer a smooth user experience.